WebDevBernard/Portfolio/README.md

 ## About:

-- Created in React and Next.js
+- Created with React and Next.js
 - Deployed to Netlify